Thoracolumbar spine trauma usually occurs as a result of high-energy trauma (e.g., road traffic accidents, falls from

 May occur spontaneously in patients with osteoporotic, neoplastic, or metabolic disorders of the spine.

-Initial on-the-scene evaluation involves performing primary survey with ABC assessment with C-spine immobilization and hemorrhage control.
+Initial on-the-scene evaluation involves performing a primary survey with ABC assessment with C-spine immobilization and hemorrhage control.

 It is important to evaluate and assess thoracolumbar fractures for instability.

 If surgical intervention is indicated, early surgery is recommended.